fdu-sec/JDD/ReadMe.md

 ### Datasets (A New Benchmark)
 - If you need the dataset, please send us an email (bfchen22@m.fudan.edu.cn) with the purpose.
 Thanks for understanding.
+- You can find the `IOCD` datasets in the `IOCDDatasets` directory.
+  The IOCD dataset is an important intermediate component that contains:
+  - Gadget chains detected prior to dynamic verification, and
+  - Key constraint information that guide the generation of Injection Objects.

 In the email, please include a justification letter (PDF format) on official letterhead.
 The justification letter needs to acknowledge the “JDD” project from Fudan University and clearly state the reason for requesting the dataset.